DipsDev/Stash/README.md

 - Clone: clone any stash-supported cloud repository.
 - Branch: branch any local stash repository branch, or delete an existing one.
 - Checkout: checkout to any existing branch, or branch-n-checkout a branch.
-- Merge: merge between local stash-repositories, online merging is not supported.
+- Merge: merge between local stash-repositories, stashhub / cloud merging is not supported.

 ## StashHub
+Not to confuse with Stash, Stashub is a github like website.
 The service was built using flask and sqlite.\
 The service itself is made of two servers, which support concurrency and are built in python.